POTs Replacement in 2024 (Read This First)

 Common POTS Replacement Questions:

-Will the local Fire Marshall approve of this POTS line replacement for life safety services such as elevator,
+Will the local Fire Marshall approve of this POTS line replacement for life safety services such as elevators,

 When we look at replacing POTS line services, one of the key questions that arises includes “are they compliant.”
 Depending on the correct service the answer is yes but would require a quick assessment which Macronet Services can facilitate.